 Want to eat sustainably but not sure where to start?
 These 5 simple tips will help you shift to eating a more sustainable diet and improve not only your health, but also the health of the environment.

 This article was originally posted in May 2017 and was updated in August 2019 for clarity and to include more sustainable eating resources.

 As a registered dietitian working in the sustainable food and green living space, I often get questions from people wanting to know how to eat sustainably.

-In today’s consumer-driven, “more, more, more” society even having the seed of knowledge that your purchasing decisions have an impact on the earth’s natural resources is a great start.
+While I believe there are a core set of green eating principles, I always explain that there is no right or wrong “level” of commitment to living a sustainable lifestyle — or a sustainable diet.
+In today’s consumer-driven, “more, more, more” society, even having the seed of knowledge that your eating decisions have an impact on the earth’s natural resources is a great start.

 While there is no set definition or set of rules defining sustainable nutrition, there are a few core dietary and lifestyle shifts that can help you become a more sustainable eater.
 Below are five sustainable dietary shifts I keep in mind when making my own food decisions and are a great starting point for anyone wanting to embark on a sustainable lifestyle change.

 Eat the rainbow!
 Eating an array of colorful fruits, vegetables, nuts and seeds provides a variety of nutrients for health and wellness.